msneloy/Scandia/readme.md

 ## How to run this on your machine

-Get NodeJS and run the fllowing command in the project directory
+Get NodeJS and run this command in the project directory

 ```
 npm install
 ```

-Start the APP in a lab environment with the floowing command
+Start the APP in a lab environment with this command

 ```
 ionic serve -l